bUrn-1337/guides/Web-Guide.md

 - Practice on free platforms like **picoCTF**.
 - Start with simple challenges (info disclosure, basic SQLi).
 - Slowly progress to advanced topics (blind SQLi, chained XSS, logic flaws).
+- Getting started with docker, start when you have had some experience.
+[Docker tutorial for beginners](https://www.youtube.com/watch?v=b0HMimUb4f0), [Docker Documentation](https://docs.docker.com/)
 ---

 This might seem a lot, but you don't have to do all this in a single day or a single month.
 It is all about starting, you might even find a new hobby, who knows?